uhm-coe/assist/_posts/2016-06-09-bbc-win-launcher.markdown

 **That’s it!** The launcher is now installed and the process of entering a BbC virtual office will now begin.
 You should not need to install the launcher again.

-The process of joining a session will happen EVERY time you join a BbC session.
-Installing the launcher was a one-time process.
+The process of joining a session will happen each time you join a BbC session, but installing the launcher is a one-time process.

 Refer to the instructions on joining a BbC session by [clicking here](https://assist.coe.hawaii.edu/how-to/2016/06/13/bbc-win-join.html).